About Us • #MOUNTLOFTYHOUSE

 The stable times

 Arthur Waterhouse, a prosperous banker who made his money in the gold rush, purchases Mount Lofty House.
-Together with his wife Laura, daughter of the South Australian Premier Sir William Morgan, they extend the house to what it is today.
+Together with his wife Laura, daughter of the South Australian Premier Sir William Morgan, they extend the front of the house to what it looks like today.

 Everyone is welcome